leoladifrancesco/notes/README.md

  - 使用技术，如MoSCow方法（必须拥有，应该拥有和可能拥有），对任务列表进行分类。
 - Prioritize tasks to ensure you're focusing on critical project aspects.- Second, planning ahead is crucial.
 Before starting a new project or undertaking a task, take some time to plan out your approach.
 Thinking through the various steps involved in the process can help prevent mistakes and ensure a smoother workflow.
 Break down your project into smaller, manageable tasks and allocate time for each one.
 Creating a detailed plan will also help in case you need to refer to it later on.

+# 2024-02-21
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In the context of coding, this quote reminds us to strive for clarity and brevity in our solutions.
+Writing clean, concise code that's easy to understand and maintain often indicates a deep understanding of the problem and the tools at hand.
+It's not just about writing fewer lines of code; it's about crafting elegant, efficient programs that can stand the test of time and be built upon effectively."